Printing Terms

 Petroleum-based Ink

-ink using petroleum as the vehicle for carrying the pigment.
-Ink manufacturers are seeking new vehicles to reduce the need for petroleum-based solvents, which may be toxic at high levels.
-See also ink, vegetable-based ink
+Ink using petroleum as the vehicle for carrying the pigment.
+See also ink, vegetable-based ink.

 pH